SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```

 ```
 MgdRawCardElement >> card: aMgCard
 	card := aMgCard
 ```

-We initialize it to get a
+We define a method `initialize` to set the size and the default color as well as a card model object.

 ```
 MgdRawCardElement >> initialize
 	super initialize.